 This summer we took the girls to Gettysburg for the day.
 The battlefield is about 60 miles from Lititz.
 We listened and followed directions from an audio tour as we drove through the park stopping at each site and imagining the battles.
 We had a nice cloudy day to keep the heat at bay.
 Please feel free to ask if you would like to borrow our copy of the Audio Guide for the day.

 We look forward to new faces this year and seeing former guests come back for another busy season.

 Carriage House Update

-Well, after 11 months of paperwork and 4 months of blood, sweat and tears, the Carriage House opened to guests just in time for the Chocolate Walk, this October 2008.
-(Please see the rooms page for pictures).
-There is a photo album in the Carriage House that shows many stages of the project as well as our girls holding John’s big nail gun (no air hose attached!).
-With heated floors throughout, it should make a cozy getaway this winter.
-Our thanks to Wagner Heating and Cooling, Schillaci Architects, Hurst Contracting, Brooklawn Paving and Hummer Excavating for their help in completing this project.
+After 11 months of paperwork and 4 months of blood, sweat and tears, the Carriage House opened to guests just in time for Chocolate Walk, October 2008.
+There is a photo album in the Carriage House that shows many stages of the project as well as our friends and family members who assisted with the renovation.
+With heated floors throughout, it makes a cozy getaway in the winter.
+Our thanks to Wagner Heating and Cooling, Schillaci Architects, Hurst Contracting, Brooklawn Paving, and Hummer Excavating for their help in completing this project.

 Winter 2008 Update

 Well, John is at it again.
 We found very nice oak floors under the carpet in the Scandia Room and the Parlour Suite, so John is removing the carpet and refinishing the floors in those rooms.
 Lynndell is busy cleaning up behind him and shopping for area rugs to keep guest’s feet happy.Some very talented carpenter put a lot of work into laying the Parlour Suite floors some time in the 1940s.
 We are glad to be able to show them off again.